LukichevaPolina/nlp_lab/README.md

 For Decision Tree were checked {'criterion': [gini', 'entropy'], 'max_depth': np.arange(3, 15)} parametrs.
 #### DL models
 A series of experiments was conducted to test the impact of varying the learning rate (1e-3, 2e-5, 2e-3) at the optimizer, regularization weight, and scheduler.
 Additionally, the batch size was modified from 64 to 128.
 To account for class imbalance, different weights were used in cross entropy.
+We also performed experiments with activation layers in CNN models (adding ReLU), but the baseline model had higher metrics.